Protect Your Furniture From Your Cat’s Claws

 Things to consider:

-- If your cat loves to shred like mine do, or especially if you have more than one cat, a cardboard scratcher will probably not last very long compared to other materials.
+- If your cat loves to shred like mine does, or especially if you have more than one cat, a cardboard scratcher will probably not last very long compared to other materials.
 Does the cardboard scratcher you are interested in have a replaceable insert, or would you have to replace the entire thing?
 Is the price of the product worth its relatively short life span?

 If you have carpets and rugs around your home, you probably noticed that cats like to scratch that type of material.
 Indeed, carpet is a popular choice for cat scratching pads.
 Carpets come in a variety of colors and patterns, textures and densities.
 The possibilities are endless!